higherkindness/mu-haskell/docs/docs/intro.md

 1. Create a new project with `stack new`.
 2. Define your schema and your services in the `.proto` file.
-3. Write your Haskell data types in `src/Schema.hs`.
+3. Map to your Haskell data types in `src/Schema.hs`, or use optics.
 4. Implement the server in `src/Main.hs`.

 ### Step by step